box-community/sample-jwt-app-primer/README.md

 ## Accessing Departmental/Group Content with your JWT App

+At this point your JWT app has been authorized.
+With the JSON config file you can run any of the [JWT App examples](#jwt-app-examples) in this repository.

+By default the JWT app cannot access any data in your enterprise.
 To work with files in user or departmental Box folder, the JWT app service account must be invited to collaborate on that folder.
 You can limit the app's permissions on your folder by choosing the appropriate [collaboration role](https://community.box.com/t5/Collaborate-By-Inviting-Others/Understanding-Collaborator-Permission-Levels/ta-p/144).
-Some example code is included in this repository to help you discover the service account login.
+When you run one of the app examples above, it will print out the service account login.

 The Service Account can be invited to a collaboration like any other Box user.
 Simply copy and paste the service account login from the previous step into the invitee field and give the Service Account the appropriate level of access to the folder content.